anope/anope/docs/RPC/rpc_data.md

-hosts               | array[string] or null | The user@ip and user@ip masks that a user must be connecting from to log in as this services operator or null if there are no host restrictions. name                | string                | The name of the services operator. operonly            | boolean               | Whether a user has to be a server operator to log in as this services operator. opertype            | map                   | The oper type associated with the services operator opertype. opertype.commands   | array[string]         | The commands that the services operator type can use. opertype.name       | string                | The name of the services operator type. opertype.privileges | array[string]         | The privileges that the services operator type has.
+hosts               | array[string] or null | The user@ip and user@ip masks that a user must be connecting from to log in as this services operator or null if there are no host restrictions. name                | string                | The name of the services operator. operonly            | boolean               | Whether a user has to be a server operator to log in as this services operator. opertype            | map                   | The oper type associated with the services operator. opertype.commands   | array[string]         | The commands that the services operator type can use. opertype.name       | string                | The name of the services operator type. opertype.privileges | array[string]         | The privileges that the services operator type has.